Send the link below via email or IMCopy

 The Third Wave of Rock

-The 1990s are often labelled the third wave of rock and roll because the trends and genres that began in the 1970s simply continued to develop in the 90s.
-Teen pop and dance-p0op trends were still popular and additionally hip hop grew and continued to be highly successful.
+The 1990s are often labeled the third wave of rock and roll because the trends and genres that began in the 1970s simply continued to develop in the 90s.
+Teen pop and dance-pop trends were still popular and additionally hip hop grew and continued to be highly successful.

-With the breakthrough of bands such as Nirvana, REM and The Red Hot Chili Peppers, the grunge/alternative rock the crossed over into some of the mainstream listening audience.
-The post-grunge movement began after the death of Pearl Jam's lead singer Kurt Cobain, and Foofighters became one of the most commercially successful bands of the 1990s.
+With the breakthrough of bands such as Pearl Jam, REM and The Red Hot Chili Peppers, the grunge/alternative rock crossed over into some of the mainstream listening audience.
+The post-grunge movement began after the suicide death of Nirvana's lead singer Kurt Cobain.
+Foofighters released their debut album in 1975 and became one of the most commercially successful bands of the 1990s.
 The post-grunge sound was a little less edgy and more radio friendly.